Bremner, Bird and Fortune: 1993–1998: Rory Bremner...Who Else?

-Bremner, Bird and Fortune
+1999–2010: Bremner, Bird and Fortune

-By 1999 all non-political sketches were dropped from the show and series was refocused purely on political satire, with a name change.
+By 1999 all non-political sketches were dropped and the show was refocused purely on political satire, with a name change.

 In 2002 three members of the show's production team, Geoff Atkinson, Steve Connelly and Tristam Shapeero, were nominated for a BAFTA for Best Comedy Programme or Series.
 Bird and Fortune were nominated for a BAFTA for Best Entertainment Performance in 2001 and Best Comedy Performance in 2002.
 They did not win, however.

-In 2003 the episode "At Her Majesty's Pleasure" won a Broadcasting Press Guild Award for Best Entertainment.
+In 2003, the 2002 one-off special At Her Majesty's Pleasure won a Broadcasting Press Guild Award for Best Entertainment.

-In October 2004, the show's stars published a book based on the show, called You Are Here: A Dossier (Weidenfeld & Nicolson, 288 pages, ISBN 0-297-84778-3, also available as a paperback from Orion mass market paperback, ISBN 0-7528-6493-9).
+In October 2004, Bremner, Bird and Fortune published a book based on the show, called You Are Here: A Dossier (Weidenfeld & Nicolson, 288 pages, ISBN 0-297-84778-3, also available as a paperback from Orion mass market paperback, ISBN 0-7528-6493-9).
 In 2004 Rory Bremner was nominated for a BAFTA for Best Comedy Performance.

 In November 2008 a four-part miniseries was produced called Silly Money.
 The trio looked at the economic downturn, with fewer of the usual sketches and co-stars.
-The episodes contained many more George Parr sketches than usual.
+The episodes contained many more George Parr sketches than usual (the standard being one per episode).
 They also included a number of archive clips to further illustrate points and create satire from them based on hindsight.

 The last full series was broadcast in late 2008.
-Two further series, both having three episodes, focussed more on specific issues.
-The Last Show Before The Recovery, started on 7 June 2009 and looked at the banking crisis and The Daily Wind-Up, aired from 2–4 May 2010, and focused on the 2010 United Kingdom general election.
+Two further miniseries, both having three episodes, focussed more on specific issues.
+The Last Show Before The Recovery started on 7 June 2009 and looked at the banking crisis, while The Daily Wind-Up, aired from 2–4 May 2010, focused on the 2010 United Kingdom general election.
+The Daily-Wind Up were the last three episodes of Bremner, Bird and Fortune.

 Regular features

 For most of its run, the show was almost entirely political, but in the later series different genres of sketches were introduced.
 The programme featured regular stand-up impressionism sections by Bremner.
-Another feature was interviews between Bird and Fortune, one of them normally as George Parr, a man in a government position or a businessman, who ended up exposing the idiocies of his area of expertise.
+Another feature was interviews between Bird and Fortune, alternating each episode between interviewer and interviewee, with the interviewee usually being a man in a government position or a businessman, almost always named George Parr, who ended up exposing the idiocies of his area of expertise.
 There were also heavily researched, bitingly satirical three-handed historical narratives; the dinner party sketches, featuring Bird, Fortune, Pauline McLynn and Frances Barber; and other small sketches.
 Each episode ended with a (usually political) musical number.